An entire orchard can be "cleaned" in a short time by several drones coordinated by a single "autonomous digital brain" positioned on a ground unit.

 A flock in the branches

-Multiple robots can work together and clear an entire orchard without bumping into each other.
+Multiple robots can work together and clear an entire orchard without crashing into each other.
 Thanks to artificial intelligence, which coordinates all operations from a single autonomous digital brain located on a ground unit.
 Of course they can work around the clock.